wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.6.1 =
+* Plugin Setting: You can now have your own message when no video(s) were found.

 = 1.6.0 =
 * Not a real fix but in case no video can be found include the YouTube request URL into the error message.